 ‘That must be Peter.
 Always there at the right time.
 Read the signs, Rose.’

-Linda went to open the door.
-It was Peter as Linda had conjectured.
+Linda goes to open the door.
+It was Peter as Linda had guessed.

 ‘Just wasn’t feeling right this morning.
 I did give sick leave.’